-When renewing club event registration (vintage/street rod registration) the registered operator is required to provide a declaration signed by an official of their club in order to remain eligible for vintage registration and pay reduced fees.
+When renewing club event registration (vintage/street rod registration) the registered operator is required to provide a declaration signed by an official of their club confirming that they are still a financial member of the club.

 When applying to transfer the registration of a vintage/street rod type of vehicle, the new operator must provide a declaration signed by an official of their club in order to be eligible for vintage registration and pay reduced fees.
 Transfer fees apply, however vehicles in this category are Duty exempt.